ITU-BDSA2024-GROUP20/Chirp/docs/report.md

 ## Team work
-<redColor>Show a screenshot of your project board right before hand-in.
-Briefly
-describe which tasks are still unresolved, i.e., which features are missing from your applications or which functionality is incomplete.</redColor>

-<redColor>Briefly describe and illustrate the flow of activities that happen from
-the new creation of an issue (task description), over development, etc. until a feature is finally merged into the main branch of your repository.</redColor>

 ![Flowchart of new issue](Diagrams/Flow of Features.drawio.png)
 Whenever we were assigned a new feature, we made sure to properly understand the assignment and